 PUBERTY – The period of sexual maturation and the development of fertility.
 Sexual maturation includes the development of secondary sex characteristics—the physical features associated with a male phenotype on the one hand, and a female phenotype on the other.
 In girls, the onset of puberty is generally between ages 8 and 13.
 In boys, it is generally between ages 9 and 14.

-SEX ASSIGNED / RECORDED AT BIRTH – The designation of a newborn child’s sex on their official birth record based on inspection of their external genitalia.
-This designation may be incorrect in the case of an infant with a difference of sex development (DSD) that affected the development of their genitals.
-Sex recorded on birth certificates, passports, or drivers’ licenses may or may not reflect biological sex and should not be determinative of eligibility for competition.
+SEX RECORDED AT BIRTH – The designation of an infant’s sex on their official birth record based on inspection of their external genitalia.
+In most cases, sex recorded at birth is correct and can serve as a valid eligibility criteria for competing on male or female teams.
+However, this designation may be incorrect in the case of an infant with a difference of sex development (DSD) that affected the development of their genitals.
+Because of this, sex recorded on birth certificates, passports, or drivers’ licenses may or may not reflect biological sex and should not be solely determinative of eligibility for competition.

-SEX-LINKED DIFFERENCES – Physical and physiological differences that are tied to being biologically male or biologically female.
-For purposes of sport, the main sex-linked differences are tied to the endogenous (natural) production in biological males of much higher levels of testosterone beginning from the onset of male puberty and continuously throughout the competitive athletic career.
+SEX-LINKED DIFFERENCES – Physical and physiological differences that are tied to being male or female.
+For purposes of sport, the main sex-linked differences are tied to the endogenous (natural) production in males of much higher levels of testosterone beginning in utero, accelerating at the onset of male puberty, and continuing throughout a competitive athletic career.

-SEX SEGREGATION – Refers to separating people by sex or by particular sex-linked traits such as testosterone.
+SEX SEGREGATION – Refers to separating people by sex or by particular sex-linked traits.
 Formal sex segregation in competitive sports is constitutional because it is empowering not subordinating, and because it is the only way to ensure that females as a group have the same sports opportunities, experiences and successes as males as a group.

 TESTOSTERONE / TESTOSTERONE RANGES – A hormone classified as an anabolic, androgenic steroid that builds tissue.
-In childhood, males and females produce about the same, small amount of testosterone.
 At the onset of puberty, the male testes begin to produce much more than the female ovaries.
 From that point forward, the normal female range remains low and narrow, from 0.06 to 1.68 nmol/L, and the normal male range is relatively high and wide, from 7.7 to 29.4 nmol/L.

-TRANSGENDER (TRANS) – An adjective describing a person whose gender identity is not the same as their biological sex.
-The person may or may not choose to transition medically through the use of gender-affirming hormones or surgery.
+TRANSGENDER (TRANS) – An adjective describing a person whose gender identity is not the same as their sex.
+The person may or may not choose to transition medically through the use of hormones and/or surgery.

-TRANS BOY/MAN – A person whose biological sex is female, while their gender identity is male; one who transitions from female to male.
+TRANS-IDENTIFIED FEMALE – A person whose biological sex is female, while their gender identity is male or gender-fluid.

-TRANS GIRL/WOMAN—A person whose biological sex is male, while their gender identity is female; one who transitions from male to female.
+TRANS-IDENTIFIED MALE—A person whose biological sex is male, while their gender identity is female or gender-fluid.

-UNCONDITIONAL INCLUSION – Inclusion in a category, classification, or group without preconditions, such as including a trans girl/woman in girls’/women’s sport without first requiring her to reduce her male sex-linked advantages.
+UNCONDITIONAL INCLUSION – Inclusion in a category, classification, or group without preconditions, such as including a trans-identifed male into girls’/women’s sport without instituting any conditions (such as separate scoring) to ensure safety and fair competition for female athletes.

 We use the word “normal” throughout this document consistent with its standard scientific meaning, i.e., the normal range is the range within which almost all readings or levels occur.
 In medicine, the normal range is sometimes also referred to as the reference range.